jeffock/ihc_cellcount/README.md

 # TO-DO before you start:
 ___
-You will need to add a \Data directory in the directory where the code resides.
+You will need to add data to the \Data directory.
-You will also need to run auto_import.sh as specified by comments within the file.
+You will also need to run pkg_install.sh as specified by comments within the file.

 Note on packages, this model uses CUDA supported PyTorch, make sure you have the correct packages for this if you have an Nvidia GPU.

 # Data:
 ___
 The file tree that I used for my data is included.
-Once you have your data in images, annotate them in MATLAB with the provided .m script in the keratin/ and nuclei/ directories.
+Once you have your data in ./images, annotate them in MATLAB with the provided .m script in the keratin/ and nuclei/ directories.
 Run make_dataset.ipynb to generate the needed .h5 files.

+Make .json files for validation, test, and train.
+Make an 10% 10% 80% split of the images in the files.
+Enter the file paths to the images you want in val, test, and train in list form.

-I will be adding my own data and annotations, once I finish annotating all of them, as zipped files.
+I will be adding my own data and annotations, once I finish annotating all of them, as zipped files either in the repo or in a linked google drive.

 # Training:
 ___
 First ensure that the .json files contain the correct file paths.
+To train run:
-To train run `python train.py krt_train.json krt_test.json 0 0`
+`python train.py krt_train.json krt_test.json 0 0`

 # Testing:
 ___